TheMariday/marimapper/README.md

         # else:
         #     some_led_library.set_led(led_index, (0, 0, 0))
 ```

+If your backend needs any external libraries for example, `requests`, add them to marimapper with `pipx inject marimapper requests`

 Fill out the blanks and check it by running `marimapper_check_backend --backend my_backend.py`